-Providers are expected to take appropriate and reasonable action to identify Health First Colorado eligibility in a timely manner.
+Providers are expected to take appropriate and reasonable action to identify Health First Colorado eligibility within 365 days (timely filing guidelines).
 Some examples of appropriate action include:

 It is not effective to rely solely on billing statements, collection notices, or collection agencies as the only means of obtaining eligibility and billing information.
 If the timely filing period expires because the provider is not aware that the member is Health First Colorado eligible, the fiscal agent is not authorized to override timely filing.